Skip to content

 }

-Usage Guide
+Usage

 Step 1: Implement Data Permission Logic

-Customize MultiDataPermissionHandler to implement specific business logic.
+Customize MultiDataPermissionHandler to implement your specific business logic.

 public class CustomDataPermissionHandler extends MultiDataPermissionHandler {